PC Adjusted Testing for Low Dimensional Parameters: Main Results

 The function $\upsilon_{\out}$ depends on $\{\gamma,\sigma^2_{y}, \sigma^2_{\beta},k^*,k,\Gamma_{H},\left\{\langle\mathbf{v}_j,\btheta\rangle,\lambda_j\right\}_{j=1}^{k^*}\}$ and the function $\upsilon_{\into}$ depends on $\{\gamma,\sigma^2_{y}, \sigma^2_{\beta},k^*,k,\Gamma_{H},\left\{\lambda_j\right\}_{j=1}^{k^*}\}$. \footnote{the precise forms of the $\upsilon_{\ind}$ can be found in the proof where its dependence on the sequence of tuples $\{\langle\mathbf{v}_j,\btheta\rangle,\{\lambda_j\}_{j=1}^{k^*}\}$ is suitably defined in a limiting sense.
 Throughout we shall implicitly assume that suitable quadratic forms of the type $\sum_{j=1}^p \psi(\lambda_j)\boldsymbol{\zeta}^Tv_jv_j^T\boldsymbol{\zeta}$ for certain deterministic functions $\psi$ and sequence of vectors $\boldsymbol{\zeta}$ of bounded norm, that arise in the proof of the theorem, exists.
 Otherwise, our results can be written more tediously in terms of upper and lower bounds on the power function involving liminf's and limsup's of similar quadratic forms.} and is larger than $\alpha$ at $h=0, t=\chi^2_{1}(\alpha)$ (the $\alpha$-quantile of $\chi^2_1$).
 A qualitatively similar result holds for either $\bbeta$ non-random and $\btheta$ random or both $\bbeta,\btheta$ random effects \footnote{with analogous but different limiting functions.} \end{enumerate} \end{theorem}

+{Theorem \ref{thm:spiked_model_fixed_strength_out} demonstrates that under generalized spike model --- specifically, Assumptions~\ref{assn:spike_and_dimension} (a), (b) for $\ind =\out$ and Assumptions~\ref{assn:spike_and_dimension} (a), (c) for $\ind =\into$ --- Type-I error inflation is inevitable when spike strength is $O(1)$.
+This inflation exhibits a dichotomy depending on whether fixed-effect or random-effect regression is considered.}

-\begin{remark} Although some levels of Type I error is expected for fixed and low spike strength \citep{patterson2006population}, Theorem \ref{thm:spiked_model_fixed_strength_out} implies that the Type I error can be arbitrarily close to $1$ for using any fixed cut-off -- which automatically covers any distribution based cut-off.
-Indeed, $\mathrm{LR}_{k,\ind}$ diverges in this set-up and as our proof will suggest that this is not an artifact of specific adversarial choices of $\bbeta,\btheta$ but actually holds for uncountably many choices of $\bbeta,\btheta$.
-Our proof also suggests that the Type I error is somewhat less pathological when $\bbeta$ is orthogonal to the leading population eigenvectors -- and thereby providing intuitive justification of the results in the random effects parts of Theorem \ref{thm:spiked_model_fixed_strength_out} since mean $0$ random $\bbeta$ is ``on average orthogonal" to any fixed directions.
+\begin{remark} Although some levels of Type I error is expected for fixed and low spike strength ~\cite{patterson2006population}, Theorem \ref{thm:spiked_model_fixed_strength_out} implies that the Type I error can be arbitrarily close to $1$ when using any fixed cut-off.
+This automatically covers any distribution based cut-off.
+Indeed, $\mathrm{LR}_{k,\ind}$ diverges in this set-up, and as our proof will suggest, this is not an artifact of specific adversarial choices of $\bbeta,\btheta$, but actually holds for uncountably many choices of $\bbeta,\btheta$.
+Our proof also suggests that the Type I error is somewhat less pathological when $\bbeta$ is orthogonal to the leading population eigenvectors.
+This provides intuitive justification of the results in the random effects parts of Theorem \ref{thm:spiked_model_fixed_strength_out} since mean $0$ random $\bbeta$ is ``on average orthogonal" to any fixed directions.

 \end{remark}

 \begin{remark} In the notation $\P_{\delta}$ we have suppressed the dependence of $\P$ on $\bbeta,\btheta$ to not only maintain succinct notation but also to avoid confusion when one of $\bbeta$ and $\btheta$ is random.
 Consequently, in statements of the theorem whenever a supremum over $\bbeta$ or $\btheta$ appears, it implicitly acknowledges the dependence of $\P_{\delta}$ on the respective parameters. \end{remark}